MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

   - `[WorkflowTemplateId <String>]`: key: id of workflowTemplate
   - `[WorkflowVersionNumber <Int32?>]`: key: versionNumber of workflowVersion

-INSTANCES <IMicrosoftGraphAccessReviewInstance\[]>: If the accessReviewScheduleDefinition is a recurring access review, instances represent each recurrence.
+INSTANCES <IMicrosoftGraphAccessReviewInstance[]>: If the accessReviewScheduleDefinition is a recurring access review, instances represent each recurrence.
 A review that does not recur will have exactly one instance.
 Instances also represent each unique resource under review in the accessReviewScheduleDefinition.
 If a review has multiple resources and multiple instances, each resource will have a unique instance for each recurrence.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[ContactedReviewers <IMicrosoftGraphAccessReviewReviewer[]>]`: Returns the collection of reviewers who were contacted to complete this review.
 While the reviewers and fallbackReviewers properties of the accessReviewScheduleDefinition might specify group owners or managers as reviewers, contactedReviewers returns their individual identities.
 Supports $select.
 Read-only.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
     - `[CreatedDateTime <DateTime?>]`: The date when the reviewer was added for the access review.
     - `[DisplayName <String>]`: Name of reviewer.
     - `[UserPrincipalName <String>]`: User principal name of the reviewer.
   - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem[]>]`: Each user reviewed in an accessReviewInstance has a decision item representing if they were approved, denied, or not yet reviewed.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
     - `[AccessReviewId <String>]`: The identifier of the accessReviewInstance parent.
 Supports $select.
 Read-only.
     - `[AppliedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.